 By Let's Win Team

-This is the fifth blog from Let’s Win Pancreatic Cancer.
-To learn about resources for newly-diagnosed pancreatic cancer patients, read their fourth blog here.
+This is the fourth blog from Let’s Win Pancreatic Cancer.
+To learn why patients with pancreatic cancer and their oncologists should investigate clinical trials immediately after diagnosis, read the third blog here.

 We welcome you to share our blog content.
 We want to connect people with the information they need.
 We just ask that you link back to the original post and refrain from editing the text.
 Any questions?
 Email Chidi Ike, Content Manager.